bashuser30/dl-distro/README.md

 #### Uninstall

-Run `dl-distro` with the `-p` option to purge all stored GPG keys, then simply remove the script:
+Run `dl-distro` with the `-p` option to purge all stored data, then simply remove the script:

 ```